Planning Your Dream Elopement on the Oregon Coast

 📝 Application Process

 Choose a County Clerk's Office: You can apply for a marriage license at any county clerk's office in Oregon.
-The license is valid statewide, so it doesn't matter where in Oregon you plan to elope.
+The license is valid statewide, so it doesn't matter where you'll elope.

-Complete the Application: Many counties offer online applications, which can expedite the process.
-However, both parties must appear in person to finalize the application.
+Complete the Application: Many counties offer online applications, speeding up the process.
+However, both parties must appear in person to finalize it.

 Provide Identification: Bring valid photo identification, such as a driver's license or passport, for both parties.